 Okay, this may be a bit of an exaggerated metaphor… but you get where we’re going here.

-It’s the job of academic journals to ensure that authors feel supported throughout the submission experience.
+It’s the job of academic journal editors to ensure that authors feel supported throughout the submission experience.
 Yet, many journal teams are so focused on the internal mechanics of their editorial and publishing processes that they fail to look at things from the submissions side.
 As a result, they can remain unaware of areas of their submission experience that may be frustrating authors and testing their trust in the publication, which could, over time, turn off authors from working with the journal (not a situation you want to have!).

 In this post, we look at 3 areas of the submission experience that can test authors’ trust in your journal and how to address them.